ZEV LRC-X & LRC

 The charging time for the standard LRC 15 is 5 hours on 120 volt home current (home with 20 A breaker) The LRC-X requires 7 hours.
 All chargers have the ability to switch between 120 and 220 voltage (with a plug adapter) which allows 10% faster charging.
 All chargers are stand alone, not built into the body chargers.

-High Amp fast chargers to 27 amps are available, but will not work on anything but 220 volt.
+High Amp fast chargers to 27 amps are available, but will not work on any power source except 220 volt.
 These reduce the charging time to 1/2 standard or 2.5 hours on the LRC15 and 3.5 hours on the LRC-X

 The battery pack on the LRC is an industry leading 10 kwh and 12.4 in the LRC-X. This photo of a customer LRC-15 in construction shows the size of the battery pack.
 28 battery cells with each cell having 100 ah.